s3nt1n3lz21/BaldursGateAI/README.md

 # The AI Actions

 The file ai.BS is used for all melee fighters and the file aiRanged.BS is used for all ranged characters like wizards and archers.
-The only difference between the two is that aiRanged.BS makes the characters move away from enemies whenever enemies come near rather than just at low health to keep them at a distance.
+The only differences between the two is that aiRanged.BS makes the characters move away from enemies whenever enemies come near rather than just at low health to keep them at a distance and aiRanged.BS only use ranged weapons.

 In order of priority of actions the AI takes
 1. Cancel Fireball If Enemy Has Moved Closer